-When [an Amhara] talks, his words carry double entendre as a matter of course; when he listens, he is ever on the lookout for latent meanings and hidden motives. [pp. 27-28]
+The ambiguity symbolized by the formula 'wax and gold' colors the entire fabric of Amhara life.
+It patterns the speech and outlook of every Amhara.
+When he talks, his words carry double entendre as a matter of course; when he listens, he is ever on the lookout for latent meanings and hidden motives.
+As an Ethiopian anthropologist once told me, wax and gold is far more than a poetic formula; it is the Amhara 'way of life'. (pp. 27-28)

 In other words, both the speaker and the interpreter have some discretion in choosing and constructing the context in which the interpretation is to be built.
 And while this discretion might be greater, and more explicitly licensed, in Amharic or Somali than in English, it's true in English too, even if our politicians don't routinely speak in alliterative allegorical poetry.
-We see it every day in our ordinary conversations [Devlin and Rosenberg 1996, p.
-18], in advertising, political discourse, poetry, humor, allusion, persuasion and deception, negotiation of meaning, and misunderstanding and its repair [Hirst, McRoy, Heeman, Edmonds, and Horton 1994].
+We see it every day in our ordinary conversations (Devlin and Rosenberg 1996, p.
+18), in advertising, political discourse, poetry, humor, allusion, persuasion and deception, negotiation of meaning, and misunderstanding and its repair (Hirst, McRoy, Heeman, Edmonds, and Horton 1994).

-Here's a very simple example: In his first U.S. presidential campaign, in 1992, H. Ross Perot said, in reference to possible free trade with Mexico,
+Here's a very simple example: In his first presidential campaign, Ross Perot said